igordejanovic/parglare/docs/pglr.md

 ```

 !!! tip
-    Be sure to deploy `.pgt` file to production as you will avoid unnecessary
+    Be sure to deploy `.pgc` file to production as you will avoid unnecessary
     table calculation on the first run.
 Furthermore, if parglare can't write to
-    `.pgt` file due to permission it will resort to calculating LR table
+    `.pgc` file due to permission it will resort to calculating LR table
     whenever started.